DataBiosphere/toil/docs/installation.rst

     make test

-Note that :ref:`Docker <docker-note>` is a dependency for some tests.
+Note that :ref:`Docker and Quay <docker-quay-note>` are necessary for some tests.

 Run an individual test with